 Budapest isn’t off the radar, but in comparison to Prague it still is, especially among a large segment of American travelers.
 While Budapest gets a lot of tourists, it’s a bigger city than Prague, so the center absorbs the crowds a little better.
 The architecture in Budapest is very impressive, and the Hungarian Parliament is possibly the most beautiful in the world.

 Mineral baths are really popular in Budapest, and Hungarians have been using them for centuries to relax and aid a wide assortment of ailments.
 Budapest is one of the few major cities in the world that lies atop an array of hot thermal springs.
 Asides from healthy minerals seeping into your pours, the baths are also therapeutic because they’re fun and relaxing.
 Baths and spas are awesome on a romantic getaway.
-We’ve previously covered two Hungarian baths, in our post Budapest baths- Széchenyi or Rudas?
+Which bath should you visit?
+Read our previous article, Budapest baths- Széchenyi or Rudas?

 Riga, Latvia (Or Vilnius or Tallinn)